 Today’s consumers crave customized items, so they love the control kiosks give to order exactly what they want, he adds.
 Plus, staff doesn’t have to worry about making mistakes when entering orders.
 Alexander acknowledges that the technology comes with its own headaches, including occasional crashes (which he says are few and far between).

 Wow Bao received its return on the kiosk investment in eight months because of the higher check averages and labor savings.
-“I don’t understand why more restaurants aren’t using kiosks,” Alexander says.
+“I don’t understand why more restaurants aren’t using kiosks,” Alexander said.

 Boloco: A loyalty app

-Eleven of Boloco’s 20 units feature kiosk ordering.
-“It’s all about having what’s most convenient for each guest,” says Alexandra Dunk, director of marketing for the Boston-based chain, which specializes in globally inspired burritos
+More than half of Boloco’s 20 units feature kiosk ordering.
+“It’s all about having what’s most convenient for each guest,” says Alexandra Dunk, director of marketing at the time of this interview for the Boston-based chain, which specializes in globally inspired burritos.

-“Paying in the store is now superfast and convenient,” Dunk says.
+“Paying in the store is now superfast and convenient,” Dunk said.
 “All you need is your phone.”
-Boloco also sped up mobile ordering by improving the menu’s loading time with the help of Conshohocken, Penn.-based Zuppler.
+Boloco also sped up mobile ordering by improving the menu’s loading time with the help of Conshohocken, Pennsylvania-based Zuppler.

 With some customers resisting registering a credit or debit card with the app, Boloco is educating guests about security measures.
-“The card information is tokenized,” explains Dunk.
+“The card information is tokenized,” explained Dunk.
 “We at Boloco never actually see the information and neither can LevelUp.”
-Still, the restaurant is exploring the option of allowing consumers to load cash payments.
-Says Dunk: “We’re always listening to our guests.”

 Panera: Version 2.0